 Loading Wide Open Windows...

 Before we speak, we distinguish.
 And before we distinguish, we draw a line.
 A mark.
 A form.
-That's what G. Spencer Brown quietly proposes in his compact, cryptic, and in some circles legendary work: Laws of Form.
+That is what G. Spencer Brown quietly proposes in his compact, cryptic, and in some circles legendary work: Laws of Form.

 The book begins with a whisper that undoes the universe: